dyntech/sinatra_template/README.md

 ## Environment

-The `app_example.yml` shoud be copies to `app.yml` and make the appropriate changes.
+The `app_example.yml` should be copied to `app.yml` and the appropriate changes made.

     $ cp config/app_example.yml app.yml